ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/migrating-to-beta.md

 **CDN Links**

-1. Update your CDN API links to _https_ (yes, just simply add the 's').
+1. Update your CDN API links to _https_.

 2. Update the version to _0.0.1_